aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

     - A placeholder result to identify when task activities start
 - Create a finalized AR with:
     - Updated result with a proper description, start time, and end time
-    - Observations from the assessment, both satisfactory and unsatisfactory
+    - Observations from the assessment
     - Findings and risks for the unsatisfactory observations

+✅ We have now documented our assessment and the AR is *valid*.

 [⏪ Back to the presentation](#our-assessment-results)